getazureready/sappwrpltintpvt/Lab 4/Lab 4  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

     <img src="./media/image67.png"
 style="width:6.26806in;height:3.83125in" />

-8. Go to action section and the select the SAP Product Category action.
+8. Go to the action section and then select the SAP Product Category action.

     <img src="./media/image68.png"
 style="width:6.26806in;height:2.09583in" />

 9. Go to **Output** section and check the box **Respond to the user after running this action**.
-After check the box click on the save button.
+After checking the box click on the save button.

     <img src="./media/image69.png"